-The key audience of any LMS is teachers (who upload materials and give assignments), students (who would like to learn sth new), and administrators (who extract learning analytics for school student report purposes).
+Obviously, the key audience of any LMS is teachers (who upload materials and give assignments), students (who would like to learn sth new), and administrators (who extract learning analytics for school student report purposes).

-Find out more about the learning content management system (lcms)!
+Find out more about the learning content management system (LCMS)!